 Cornell Professor of Anthropology Adam Smith invites CIAMS faculty and members to critically discuss a chapter of his forthcoming book, The Political Machine: Assembling Sovereignty in the Bronze Age Caucasus (working title).
-The selected reading is “Chapter 1: On Assemblages and Machines”.
-Thurs Apr 30, 4:30 pm, Landscapes and Objects Lab (LOL, 125 McGraw).
+A selected reading, “Chapter 1: On Assemblages and Machines,” will be distributed via email in August or September, 2014, and we will meet in the Landscapes and Objects Lab (LOL, 125 McGraw) to discuss it.

 Thursday, April 10, 2014